Refugee-Pal/Refugee-Pal/logbook.md

 ### Plans for Testing

 Ali and Antony: By this time, we had begun to realize that many things that we planned for the app were not going to get done.
-We wanted to reach out to refugee uspport organizations and test our app, because the last test we had run was with the webapp version of Refugee Pal.
-Surveying a larger and more diverse sample size, as well as people who actively work to support refugees would allow us to better understand how eell our app was working and how we could develop our ideas beyond the Canada-Wide Science Fair, possibly even with external support.
+We wanted to reach out to refugee support organizations and test our app, because the last test we had run was with the webapp version of Refugee Pal.
+Surveying a larger and more diverse sample size, as well as people who actively work to support refugees would allow us to better understand how well our app was working and how we could develop our ideas beyond the Canada-Wide Science Fair, possibly even with external support.
 We started off by sending emails, but made a few phone calls as well.
 Unfortuantely, this took longer than expected and by next week we still had not recieved a formal invitation to test the app.

 ### Improvements to Connect and Explore